 Draft a concise, to-the-point proposal for their own LCA research including a brief literature review

 Perform a methodologically consistent and proper LCA study

 Create and develop a proper LCA model in CMLCA

-Present and analyze LCA-results, identify problems and propose solutions
+Present and analyze results, identify problems and propose solutions

 Plan and monitor research